-The City's housing stock consists of 62.4% rented and 37.6% owner-occupied dwelling units with additional capacity to house over 7,500 people in group quarters.
+The City's housing stock consists of 62.4% rental and 37.6% owner-occupied dwelling units with additional capacity to house over 7,500 people in group quarters.
 The group quarters capacity includes 4,984 on-campus residence hall units.
-Of the rented units, approximately 69% are traditional multifamily units, 24% are single-family, and the remaining 7% are mixed use and rooming houses.
+Of the rental units, approximately 69% are traditional multifamily units, 24% are single-family, and the remaining 7% are mixed use and rooming houses.
 The owned dwelling units consist of mobile homes (5%) and non-mobile homes (95%).
 Mobile homes are all located in one neighborhood.

-Although the majority of dwelling units are rented, the highest concentrations of rented units are found in ten neighborhoods, nine neighborhoods if the NIU campus is excluded.
+Although the majority of dwelling units are rental, the highest concentrations of rental units are found in ten neighborhoods, nine neighborhoods if the NIU campus is excluded.
 Alternatively, 14 neighborhoods contain predominately owned dwelling units.

-Both population and dwelling unit density tend to be higher in neighborhoods that have mostly rented units.
+Both population and dwelling unit density tend to be higher in neighborhoods that have mostly rental units.
 The densest neighborhoods are adjacent to NIU and in the City center.
-As one might expect, neighborhoods with the youngest residents and lowest median household incomes are either on, adjacent to, or near the university.
+Neighborhoods with the youngest residents and lowest median household incomes are either on, adjacent to, or near the university.
 Neighborhoods with residents with median ages and higher median household incomes are located to the north and south.